dart-lang/site-www/src/codelabs/async-await.md

   - [Streams tutorial](/tutorials/language/streams):
     Learn how to work with a sequence of asynchronous events.
   - [Concurrency in Dart](/guides/language/concurrency)
-    Learn how to implement concurrency in Dart.
+    Understand and learn how to implement concurrency in Dart.
   - [Dart videos from Google:][Dart videos]
     Watch one or more of the videos about asynchronous coding.
     Or, if you prefer, read the articles that are based on these videos.